Our commitment to future generations began over a generation ago

 The work we have done in the past has given us a great launching pad to help make a sustainable future possible.
 The next generation is growing up with recycling and resource awareness as ‘the norm’, and we’re working hard to ensure the next level of awareness and education makes as much, if not more, of a difference as the last.

 Grassroots activity is really important for us as a way to educate the members of our communities.
 We’re actively involved in supporting around 220 communities in Australia.
 For us, support means having a real presence that makes a real difference.
 With so many worthwhile causes and activities in our local communities, we focus our support in areas where we can make the greatest difference as a business:

 - Fostering positive attitudes and behaviour towards waste management and recycling through community-based education programs

 - Championing road safety

-This manifests in a number of different ways.
-From supporting local sporting groups like the Corrimal Rugby League Club, to donating our resources to Clean Up Australia Day and other community events, and raising funds for local, regional and national charities.
+This manifests in a number of different ways, from supporting local sporting groups like the Corrimal Rugby League Club, to donating our resources to Clean Up Australia Day and other community events, and raising funds for local, regional and national charities.
 In FY21, we held 1,241 educational events in which over 29,000 people attended.